War in Afghanistan (2001–2021): 2010–2011: Strategic agreements and death of Bin Laden

-On 2 May 2011, US officials announced that Al-Qaeda leader Osama bin Laden had been killed in Operation Neptune Spear, conducted by the US Navy SEALs, in Abbottabad, Pakistan.
+On 2 May 2011, US officials announced that bin Laden had been killed in Operation Neptune Spear, conducted by the US Navy SEALs in Abbottabad, Pakistan.
 Pakistan came under intense international scrutiny after the raid.
 The Pakistani government denied that it had sheltered bin Laden, and said it had shared information with the CIA and other intelligence agencies about the compound since 2009.

 The 2011 Battle of Kandahar was part of an offensive that followed a 30 April announcement that the Taliban would launch their spring offensive.
 On 7 May, the Taliban launched a major offensive on government buildings in Kandahar.
-The BBC called it "the worst attack in Kandahar province since the fall of the Taliban government, and an embarrassment for the [Afghan] government."
+The BBC called it "the worst attack in Kandahar Province since [2001], and an embarrassment for the [Afghan] government."

 Karzai confirmed in June 2011 that secret talks were taking place between the US and the Taliban, but these collapsed by August.